Microneedling and Vitamin C – what's the deal?

 - Excessive sun exposure without protection.

-Read also: What not to do after microneedling?
+Read also: What should you not do after microneedling?

 Summary – microneedling and Vitamin C